-The flautist blows across a hole, sometimes altering air flow and embouchure (blowing position) and moves his/her fingers over the holes to create the notes they require.
+The flutist blows across a hole, sometimes altering airflow and embouchure (blowing position), and moves his or her fingers over the holes to create the notes they require.

 The Head Joint

-It’s undoubtedly the most important part of the instrument as it’s where air enters and its quality will affect dynamic range, articulation, tuning, tone-colour and projection.
+It’s undoubtedly the most important part of the instrument as it’s where air enters and its quality will affect dynamic range, articulation, tuning, tone color, and projection.

 There are an enormous range of head joints available, suiting different requirements and different levels of performance.